Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but in Vermont they're two different services, and the difference decides who pays.

-If you're pricing assisted living in Montana for a parent, plan around roughly $6,134 a month, a real number to sit with before you tour a single building.
+If you're pricing assisted living in Montana for a parent, plan around the national median of about $6,200 a month, a real number to sit with before you tour a single building.

 Choosing between assisted living and a nursing home for a parent in Maine comes down to two things: the level of care they need, and who pays for it.

-Maine is one of the pricier states for senior care: assisted living runs about $8,712 a month, above the national figure.
+Maine is one of the pricier states for senior care.

 In Maine, "home care" and "home health" are two separately licensed services, and the difference decides who pays.